mrBliss/snapshot-timemachine/README.md

 ## Your own snapshot system

-To use `snapshot-timemachine` for a snapshot system other than [Snapper], you have to define your own function to find the snapshots.
+To use `snapshot-timemachine` for a snapshot system not supported out of the box, you have to define your own function to find the snapshots.

 Given an absolute path to a file as only argument, the function must return a list of `snapshot` structs of the existing snapshots of the file.
 When